-UMRH and Croasdaile Village are also affiliated by membership with LeadingAge North Carolina; the United Methodist Association of Health and Welfare Ministries; and LeadingAge (National).
+UMRH is also affiliated by membership with LeadingAge North Carolina; the United Methodist Association of Health and Welfare Ministries; LeadingAge (National), North Carolina Health Care Facilities Association, and America Health Care Association.

 Other than disclosed above, UMRH is not affiliated with any other religious, charitable or nonprofit organization.